EWSoftware/SHFB/ReadMe.txt

 System Requirements
 -------------------
-In order to use Sandcastle and the Sandcastle Help File Builder (SHFB), you will need the following tools:
+In order to use Sandcastle and the Sandcastle Help File Builder (SHFB) you will need the following tools:

     Required:
         - .NET Framework 4.0 (Needed to run the Sandcastle and SHFB tools)